 We develop label-free optical imaging technologies and quantitative analysis tools to study metabolic heterogeneity in cancer, stem cell function, and immune cell behavior.
-Optical metabolic imaging (OMI) uses two-photon fluorescence lifetime microscopy of metabolic co-enzymes (NADH and FAD, Fig. 1) to quantify cell redox state and enzyme-binding activity.
-This approach is advantageous because fluorophores that are already present in the cells can be used to monitor metabolism with single cell resolution.
+Optical metabolic imaging (OMI) uses two-photon fluorescence lifetime microscopy of metabolic co-enzymes NADH and FAD (Fig. 1) to quantify cell redox state and enzyme-binding activity.
+This approach is advantageous because fluorophores that are already present in the cells can be used to monitor metabolism with single-cell resolution.
 We have developed OMI alongside image analysis tools and population density models to quantify cellular heterogeneity within intact 3D samples.
-In parallel, we have developed photothermal optical coherence tomography (PT-OCT) to monitor changes in absorber concentrations in the eye and in tumors.
 Ongoing projects require active collaborations and mentorship of trainees from diverse backgrounds in medicine, engineering, biochemistry, and biology.
-Please see publications for a comprehensive view of projects and applications of these technologies.

 - Optical methods to monitor cell function, metabolism, and cellular diversity